HomeSite Map

 (John Lennon / Paul McCartney)

-This is a quote from William Mann, who was then the music critic of The Times in London.
-The article, titled “What Songs The Beatles Sang…,” was printed on December 23rd, 1963, just over a month after the release of the album “With The Beatles” in the UK.
-This critical analysis was unlike any media exposure The Beatles were getting up to this time, most of which consisted of reports on the mass hysteria that accompanied their appearances.
+This is a quote from William Mann, who was the music critic for The London Times.
+This article, “What Songs The Beatles Sang,” was published on December 23rd, 1963, just over a month after the release of the LP “With The Beatles” in the UK.
+This critical analysis was unlike any media exposure the group was getting up to this time, most of which consisted of reports on the mass hysteria that accompanied their appearances.

-What this article did was add an enormous amount of credibility to The Beatles music.
-It helped to squelch the complaints from parents that their teenagers were idolizing long-haired talentless noise-makers.
-John Lennon referred to the article in interviews many times over the years, emphasizing that this review was responsible for “starting the whole intellectual bit about The Beatles.”
+What this article accomplished was the adding of an enormous amount of credibility to The Beatles' music.
+It assisted in the squelching of complaints from parents that their teenage kids were just idolizing long-haired talentless noise-makers.
+John Lennon referred to the article in interviews many times over the years, emphasizing that this review had been responsible for “starting the whole intellectual bit about The Beatles.”

-The term “Aeolian cadence” became an often mentioned term in the tabloid press at the time, which sounded very impressive with respect to The Beatles’ music, but was viewed as humorous by the band.
-“I can’t help having a quiet giggle when straight-faced critics start feeding all sorts of hidden meanings into the stuff we write,” Lennon remarked in 1965.
+The phrase “Aeolian cadence” became an often mentioned term in the tabloid press at that time, which sounded quite impressive with respect to their music, but was seen to be humorous by the group.
+“I can’t help having a quiet giggle when straight-faced critics start feeding all sorts of hidden meanings into the stuff we write,” John Lennon stated in 1965.
 William Mann wrote the intellectual article about The Beatles.
 He used a whole lot of musical terminology and he’s a twit.”

-Instinct is what propelled Lennon and McCartney to write what they did over the years, being that they had no formal musical training.
+Instinct is what had propelled Lennon and McCartney to write what they did over the years, being that neither of them had formal musical training.
 They wrote by feel, which Lennon testified to in 1973: “Intellectuals have the problem of having to understand it.
 They can’t feel anything.
 The only way to get an intellectual is to talk to him and then play him the record.
 You couldn’t put a record on and just let him hear it.”

-The effect of William Mann’s review had such a lasting impact that the subject was still raised in a 1980 interview shortly before John's death.
-His last words on the subject of Aeolian cadences were, “To this day I don’t have any idea what they are.
+The effect of William Mann’s review had such a lasting impact that the subject was still raised during a Lennon 1980 interview shortly before his death.
+His last words concerning Aeolian cadences were, “To this day I don’t have any idea what they are.
 They sound like exotic birds!”

 Songwriting History

 It has been confirmed by both Lennon and McCartney that “Not A Second Time” was written entirely by John.
-Both of them also confirmed in interviews that John was influenced by Smokey Robinson and the Miracles for the song, Lennon stating in the "Anthology" book that he was "trying to write a Smokey Robinson or something at the time."
-While Lennon tended to write lyrics first and then fitted the chords and melody around the words, the Smokey Robinson influence can clearly be detected in the melody he wrote to accompany the lyrics, such as the ‘trapped in a controlling relationship’ subject, this also being evidenced in The Miracles' “You've Really Got A Hold On Me,” which was also recorded by The Beatles for the same British "With The Beatles" album.
+Both of them also confirmed in interviews that John had been influenced by Smokey Robinson and the Miracles for the song, Lennon stating in the "Anthology" book that he was "trying to write a Smokey Robinson or something at the time."
+While Lennon usually wrote lyrics first and then fitted the chords and melody lines around the words, the Smokey Robinson influence can clearly be detected in the melody he wrote to accompany the lyrics, such as the ‘trapped in a controlling relationship’ subject, this also being evidenced in The Miracles' “You've Really Got A Hold On Me,” which was also recorded by the band for the same British "With The Beatles" album.

 Recording History

 Both afternoon and evening sessions were scheduled in EMI Studio Two on September 11th, 1963.
-The evening session ran from 7 to 10:15 pm, which began with The Beatles introducing and completing the entire song.
-Five takes were made of the basic track, which consisted of John singing and all four Beatles playing live.
+Their evening session ran from 7 to 10:15 pm, which began with the band introducing and completing the entire song.
+Five takes were recorded of the basic track, which consisted of Lennon singing and all four Beatles playing live.
 "Take five" was deemed the best, ready for overdubs.

-After "take five" was deemed the best rhythm track recording of "Not A Second Time," overdubs were determined to be needed.
-While the two-track tape of "take five" was re-recorded onto another two-track machine, John double-tracked his vocal part, two attempts possibly being made, these being designated as "take six" and "take seven."
-Afterward, while this new two-track tape was being re-recorded onto yet another two-track machine, George Martin simultaneously overdubbed a piano part, complete with solo, two attempts apparently being made.
-In the end, "take nine" was the keeper, which completed the recording of "Not A Second Time" in one day.
+After the fifth take of the rhythm track for "Not A Second Time" was deemed the best, overdubs were determined to be needed.
+While the two-track tape of "take five" was re-recorded onto another two-track machine, Lennon double-tracked his vocal part, two attempts possibly being made, these being designated to be "take six" and "take seven."
+Afterward, while this second two-track tape was being re-recorded onto yet another two-track machine, a piano part was simultaneously overdubbed by George Martin, complete with a solo, two attempts apparently being made.
+In the end, "take nine" was determined as best, which completed the recording of "Not A Second Time" in one day.
 All of this took place between the estimated time of 7 and 8:30 pm.

-The mono mix of the song was made from "take nine" on September 30th, 1963, along with four other songs for the "With The Beatles" album.
-This mix was performed by George Martin with engineers Norman Smith and Geoff Emerick.
-The stereo mix was performed quickly, along with the rest of the entire album, on October 29th, 1963 by George Martin, Norman Smith, Geoff Emerick and the mysterious B.T.
+The mono mix of the song was made from "take nine" on September 30th, 1963, along with four other songs for the "With The Beatles" LP.
+This was done by George Martin with Norman Smith and Geoff Emerick as engineers in the EMI Studio Three control room.
+The song's stereo mix was created very quickly, along with the rest of the entire album, on October 29th, 1963 in the control room of EMI Studio Three by George Martin with engineers Norman Smith, Geoff Emerick and the mysterious B.T.
 The fade out of the songs were each performed at their respective mixing sessions.

 Song Structure and Style

-Lennon has been known to stray drastically from the conformities of songwriting structures, but it is not usually detected this early on in The Beatles’ career.
-This song has quite a number of unorthodoxies which can become confusing when analyzed.
-Ian MacDonald, in his book "Revolution In The Head," describes the structure of the song as "a rambling affair composed of an irregular fourteen-bar verse joined to a ten-bar chorus which sounds like a middle eight."
+John Lennon has been known for straying away drastically from the conformities of songwriting structures, but this isn't usually detected this early on in the group's career.
+The song "Not A Second Time" has quite a lot of unorthodoxies which can become confusing when analyzed.
+Ian MacDonald, in his book "Revolution In The Head," described the structure utilzed here to be "a rambling affair composed of an irregular fourteen-bar verse joined with a ten-bar chorus which sounds like a middle eight."

-To generalize the song, we see a 'verse/ verse/ refrain' structure (or aab) which, on the surface, seems not unlike the structure for “All My Loving.”
-But, first of all, the second verse is a variant of the first, which makes the second verse unique.
-Also, as stated above, a solo section is included in the song but, in this case, it is played over the refrain chords, which is quite unusual, especially since it appears right after the true refrain is heard.
-We then hear an exact repeat of this pattern with the same lyrics, so in essence, we hear the same song twice in a row.
-Then we have a conclusion, or ‘outro’ if you will, which is a variation on the initial verse but is actually quite different.
-So, if we’re going to be exact, the complete structure of this song is ‘initial verse/ variant verse /refrain/ refrain/ initial verse/ variant verse/ refrain/ outro’ (or abccabcd).
+To generalize this track, we see a 'verse/ verse/ refrain' structure (or aab) that, on the surface, seems not unlike the structure used on “All My Loving.”
+But, first of all, the second verse is a variant of the first, which makes this verse unique.
+Also, as stated above, a solo section is included but, in this case, is played above the refrain chords, this being especially unusual since this appears directly after the true refrain is heard.
+We then hear an exact repeat of this pattern with the same lyrics, so in essence, we hear the whole song twice in a row.
+Then we have a conclusion, or "outro" if you will, which is a variation on the initial verse but is in actuality quite different.
+So, if we’re going to be precise, the complete structure for this song is ‘initial verse/ variant verse /refrain/ refrain/ initial verse/ variant verse/ refrain/ outro’ (or abccabcd).
 And if we’re all not confused already, each verse is an unusual seven measures long, while each refrain is an equally unusual ten measures long.

 Is this to say that Lennon didn’t know what he was doing?
 Or was he a genius?
 The verdict is actually both.
-While it is true that he wasn’t musically trained and couldn’t read music, John was gifted with an ability to express the emotions of what he heard in the music he listened to.
-If he was currently enamored with Smokey Robinson at a given time (as he was during this album), he could vividly express the emotions and sentiments of what those songs portrayed.
-If Bob Dylan was his latest inspiration (as evidenced in late ’64 and early ’65), then we can easily hear the influence.
-Lennon may have downplayed his songwriting abilities, as he once stated, “It’s a bit haphazard; there’s no rules for writing,” he’s also admitted that he wrote by “feel.”
-Those feelings, tempered by the structural collaborations from McCartney, made them the outstanding songwriting partnership that they are known for today.
-In the instance of “Not A Second Time,” we see the example of songwriting by "feel" in its rawest form, since Lennon wrote the song completely on his own.
+While it is true that John was not musically trained and could not read music, he was truly gifted with the ability to express the emotions of what he witnessed in the music he listened to.
+If he happened to be enamored with Smokey Robinson at a given time (as John was when making this LP), he could vividly express the emotions and sentiments that his songs did.
+If Bob Dylan was his current inspiration (such as in late ’64 and early ’65), then we can easily hear this influence.
+Lennon may have downplayed his songwriting abilities, once stating, “It’s a bit haphazard; there’s no rules for writing,” he’d also admitted that he wrote by “feel.”
+Those feelings, tempered by the structural collaborations from McCartney, made them the outstanding songwriting partnership they are known for today.
+In the case of “Not A Second Time,” we see the example of songwriting by "feel" in its rawest form, since Lennon wrote the song completely on his own.

-A step-by-step run through of the song starts off with an abrupt beginning of the first ‘initial verse’ with no introduction.
-We get the impression of an introduction because of Ringo not coming in on the drums until the fifth measure, which is also a very unique feature for The Beatles.
-After this seven measure ‘initial verse,’ we immediately go into a seven measure ‘variant verse’ which begins the same (almost sounding like a continuation of the first verse) but veers to a minor chord in the sixth measure.
+A step-by-step run through of the song starts off with an abrupt beginning of the first initial verse with no introduction.
+We get the impression of an introduction because of Ringo not coming in on the drums until the fifth measure, which is quite a unique occurrence in the group's catalog.
+Following the seven measure first verse, they immediately go into a seven measure "variant verse," starting identically (almost sounding like a continuation of the first verse) but move to a minor chord in the sixth measure.
 This variation of the verse creates an expectation of the refrain which it naturally proceeds to.

-Next we hear the solo section which, as stated earlier, uses the chord pattern and melody line of the refrain that preceded it.
-After a repeat of the ‘break’ and drum fill, we hear the exact pattern again, lyrics and all, with only a slight variation in the melody line in the seventh measure of the ‘initial verse.’
-We then hear the ‘outro’ in which the first two chords of the song are repeated until the song fades, while Lennon repeats the title in varying configurations.
+Next comes the solo section which, as detailed previously, uses the chord sequence and melody line of the refrain that preceded it.
+After a repeat of the "Beatles break" and drum fill, we hear the exact structure again, lyrics and all, with only a very slight variation in the melody line in the seventh measure of the initial verse.
+We then witness the outro in which the first two chords of the song are repeated until the song fades, while Lennon repeats the title in varying configurations.

-Lennon’s double-tracked vocals stray from each other during the song's fade, displaying the results of a mistake that sounded too good to correct.
-Concerning these accidents, engineer Geoff Emerick explains, “When someone made a mistake like that and the others liked it, we’d often actually make it louder when we’d mix the song so as to accentuate it…It was all about playing a joke on the fans, giving them a treat, something to talk about.”
+Lennon’s double-tracked vocal tracks stray quite a bit from each other during the song's fade out, displaying the results of a mistake that sounded too good to correct.
+Concerning these accidents, Geoff Emerick explained, “When someone made a mistake like that and the others liked it, we would often actually make it louder when we'd mix the song so as to accentuate it…It was all about playing a joke on the fans, giving them a treat, something to talk about.”

-On the surface, Lennon’s lyrics portray being wounded by a lover who has ended the relationship, but then ‘changes her mind’ and tries to convince him using the “same old lines.”
-He can’t face the possibility of being hurt all over again so his resolve is not to allow her back into his life.
-But in the true fashion of Smokey Robinson, the context of the chord pattern that ends the refrain, as in Gustav Mahler's Song of the Earth, intimates that he is actually wavering in this resolve.
-Why else, it is suggested, would the refrain end in a minor chord when stating the key phrase “not a second time” instead of the expected major signature chord?
+On the surface, John’s lyrics here portrayed being wounded by a lover who has ended the relationship, but then ‘changes her mind’ and tries to convince him using the “same old lines.”
+He cannot face the possibility of him being hurt all over again so his resolve is not to allow her back into his life.
+But in the true fashion of Smokey Robinson, the context of the chord pattern that ends the refrain, as in Gustav Mahler's Song of the Earth, intimated that he was actually wavering in this resolve.
+Why else, it could be suggested, would the refrain conclude in a minor chord when stating the key phrase “not a second time” instead of the expected major signature chord?
 Deep stuff!

-We also see here another example of Lennon revealing his vulnerable inner self apart from his rough exterior.
-The word “cry” is highlighted many times in the song, as is evident in many Lennon songs throughout The Beatles career.
+We also witness here another example of John revealing his vulnerable inner self as a contrast with his hardened exterior.
+The word “cry” is highlighted multiple times in the song, this becoming a recurring feature within many of his compositions throughout their career.

-Lennon’s vocal work is painfully convincing throughout, with the double-tracking being utilized to good effect.
-Since the initial vocal track and Lennon’s acoustic guitar were recorded simultaneously, it can be easily seen how the song would stand alone as a singer / songwriter acoustic solo performance.
+Lennon’s vocal work is painfully convincing throughout, with the standard double-tracking being utilized to good effect.
+Since the original vocal track and Lennon’s acoustic guitar were recorded simultaneously, it can be easily seen how the song would stand alone as a singer / songwriter acoustic solo performance.

-Ringo comes through as a trooper in a song which he was not very familiar with, and with great aplomb.
-His rock-steady beat and predetermined drum fills are appropriate for this classy and intellectual number.
-George Martin’s appearance as pianist makes the song appear to be a keyboard-oriented track, although its writer no doubt intended it as an acoustic guitar song.
-Fortunately, George Martin does not "showboat" the song, which allows its intricate nature to speak for itself.
+Ringo comes through as a trooper in a song which he hadn't been too familiar with, but with amazing aplomb.
+His rock-steady beat with predetermined drum fills are quite appropriate for this classy and intellectual offering.
+George Martin’s appearance as pianist makes the song appear to be a keyboard-oriented track, although its composer undoubtedly intended it to have a predominant acoustic guitar flavor.
+Luckily, George Martin doesn't "showboat" the song, which allows its intricate nature to speak for itself.
 His lower register keyboard work throughout, including the solo, suited the emotional disruption of the lyrics.
-With two sets of overdubs being recorded, the released result being a third generation recording, Paul and George's contributions and bass and guitar appear to have been lost in the shuffle, reduced so far back in the mix to be nearly indiscernible on the released version.
+With two sets of overdubs being recorded, the released result being a third generation recording, Paul's bass and George's guitar contributions seem to be lost in the shuffle, reduced so far back in the mix to be nearly indiscernible on the released version.

 Capitol's "Meet The Beatles!" album